-You can block WordPress xmlrpc.php requests from Cloudflare but exclude the JetPack IP addresses by creating a custom firewall rule, attacks on xmlrpc.php are frequent and it is best now disabled as it will be deprecated from WordPress in the future.
+If you are using Cloudflare’s proxied traffic, you can block WordPress xmlrpc.php requests from Cloudflare by creating a Custom or Rate Limiting Rule for which on a free account you get one Rate Limiting Rule and 5 Custom Rules, attacks on xmlrpc.php are frequent and it is best now disabled as it will be deprecated from WordPress in the future, but unknown when at this stage.

-However, some of the more popular WordPress plugins such as JetPack still need to access xmlrpc.php so you may need a custom solution to make it available.
+Some of the more popular WordPress plugins such as JetPack still need to access xmlrpc.php so you may need a custom solution to make it available to certain IP addresses.

 JetPack IP Address Range